 Name Position

 Kenneth J. Stephon Chairman, President and Chief Executive Officer of William Penn Bancorporation and William Penn

 Bank

 Jeannine Cimino Executive Vice President and Chief Retail Officer of William Penn Bancorporation and William Penn

 Bank

-Amy J. Hannigan Executive Vice President and Chief Operating Officer of William Penn Bancorporation and William Penn
+Amy J. Logan Executive Vice President and Chief Operating Officer of William Penn Bancorporation and William Penn

 Bank

 Jonathan T. Logan Executive Vice President and Chief Financial Officer of William Penn Bancorporation and William Penn

 Bank

 Alan B. Turner Executive Vice President and Chief Lending Officer of William Penn Bancorporation and William Penn

 Bank

 Below is information regarding our executive officers.
 Each executive officer has held his or her current position for the period indicated below.
-Ages presented are as of June 30, 2023.
+Ages presented are as of June 30, 2024.

 Kenneth J. Stephon is the Chairman, President and Chief Executive Officer of William Penn Bancorporation and William Penn Bank.
 Mr. Stephon previously served as Senior Executive Vice President and Chief Operating Officer of William Penn Bank and William Penn Bancorporation from July 2018 until October 2018, when he became President.
 He was appointed Chief Executive Officer of William Penn Bank and William Penn Bancorporation in February 2019.
 Mr. Stephon has over 40 years of banking industry experience and previously served as President and Chief Executive Officer, as well as a director, of Audubon Savings Bank from October 2013 until its merger with William Penn Bank on July 1, 2018.
 He also serves as a director of the Pennsylvania Association of Community Bankers and the Insured Financial Institutions of the Delaware Valley.
-Age 64.
+Age 65.

 Jeannine Cimino joined William Penn Bancorporation and William Penn Bank as Executive Vice President and Chief Retail Officer in July 2021.
 Mrs. Cimino served as Regional President of Berkshire Bank from December 2016 to July 2021, following Berkshire Bank's acquisition of First Choice Bank, where she served as Director of Marketing from April 2010 to December 2016.
 Prior to that time, Mrs. Cimino served as Senior Vice President of Retail Banking at Sovereign Bank.
-Age 52.
+Age 53.

-Amy J. Hannigan joined William Penn Bancorporation and William Penn Bank as Executive Vice President and Director of Corporate Development in May 2021 and in June 2021, was appointed as Executive Vice President and Chief Operating Officer of the Company and the Bank.
-Ms. Hannigan served as Senior Vice President and Corporate Controller of WSFS Bank, from April 2019 to April 2021, following the acquisition by WSFS Bank of Beneficial Bank, where she served as Senior Vice President and Chief Accounting Officer from March 2010 to April 2019.
-Ms. Hannigan is a certified public accountant and began her career with Coopers and Lybrand, where she served as an audit manager in the financial services industry.
-Age 56.
+Amy J. Logan joined William Penn Bancorporation and William Penn Bank as Executive Vice President and Director of Corporate Development in May 2021 and, in June 2021, was appointed as Executive Vice President and Chief Operating Officer of the Company and the Bank.
+Mrs. Logan served as Senior Vice President and Corporate Controller of WSFS Bank, from April 2019 to April 2021, following the acquisition by WSFS Bank of Beneficial Bank, where she served as Senior Vice President and Chief Accounting Officer from March 2010 to April 2019.
+Mrs. Logan is a certified public accountant and began her career with Coopers and Lybrand, where she served as an audit manager in the financial services industry.
+Mrs. Logan (formerly Mrs. Hannigan) is married to Jonathan T. Logan, who is also an executive officer of the Company and the Bank, and has adopted her marital last name.
+Age 57.